SYNOPSIS

 Anonymous, Kaarle Aho, Torstein Grude, Bjarte Mørner Tveit

-Director of Photography Lars Skree
+Lars Skree

 Anonymous, Joshua Oppenheimer, Christine Cynn